Cardiovascular Imaging: Clinical Research

 Our research objectives are (1) to develop and validate cardiac SPECT, PET, CT and MRI methods for optimal application to patients with suspected or known coronary artery disease for prevention of cardiac events in asymptomatic patients, diagnosis in symptomatic patients, risk-stratification, and guiding patient management, and (2) to develop technical approaches that increase the information provided by the test and objectify the performance, analysis and interpretation of test results so that our results can have maximal generalizability.

-Major Investigators and Collaborators: Rohan Dharmakumar PhD, Zhaoyang Fan PhD, Debiao Li PhD, Behzad Sharif PhD
+Major Investigators: Rohan Dharmakumar PhD, Zhaoyang Fan PhD, Debiao Li, PhD, Behzad Sharif PhD

 Our research objectives are (1) to develop novel MRI techniques for prevention, diagnosis, treatment, and therapeutic monitoring of cardiovascular disease, particularly coronary artery disease, and (2) to apply and validate these technique in animal models and patients, in close collaboration with clinicians.